isawangyx/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not KrustyKrab admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The codebase should be easily extendable without major changes to the UML of the application.
 5. Any command execution should be completed within a second of user input.